 With growing book sales and millions of readers, international markets can be attractive targets for authors and publishers looking to expand their potential readership.
 So how can you market your book to this audience?
-If you have international rights to a book, there are strategic marketing tactics you can use to gain exposure within each of the regions where the book is available.
+If you have international rights to a book, there are strategic promotional tactics you can use to gain exposure within each of the regions where the book is available.

 It’s possible that you’re already doing promotions that will reach international audiences by default.
 For example, if you have a thriving platform via a blog, Facebook, Twitter, and Instagram, this content is already available to readers worldwide.
-But we wanted to share a few ideas for how to effectively get more exposure internationally — and specifically target audiences in foreign regions.
+But we wanted to share a few ideas for how to market your book to get more worldwide exposure — and specifically target audiences in foreign regions.